GeoffBreemer/SDC-Term2-P1-Extended-Kalman-Filters/README.md

 The plots shown below were generated using the `ekf-visualization.ipynb` notebook, which was provided by Udacity.

 ## Running the Project
-Run the project from the `build` directory on the two data files using:
+Perform the `Basic Build Instructions` provided by Udacity.
+Then run the project from the `build` directory on the two data files using:

 `./ExtendedKF ../data/sample-laser-radar-measurement-data-1.txt ../output/output1.txt`